subdavis/selfhosted/README.md

 In this setup, each container's service will serve from a different subdomain of your Route53 hosted zone dyndns subdomain.
 If you set up a hosted zone at `route53.example.com`, then set `DNS_DOMAIN=myserver.route53.example.com`, your services would be publically available on `https://service.myserver.route53.example.com`.

-For each service, you'll need to create CNAME records for each `service.myserver.route53.example.com` to point to `myserver.route53.example.com` because all of your services are running on the same hostm but the host needs to be able to do virtual host routing based on domain name.
+For each service, you'll need to create CNAME records for each `service.myserver.route53.example.com` to point to `myserver.route53.example.com` because all of your services are running on the same host but the host needs to be able to do virtual host routing based on domain name.

+## Installation

+Don't do this until you have your CNAMEs and Dynamic DNS working.

+* Clone this repo in `/etc/systemd/system` on your newly provisioned server.
+* For any overrides, like `torrent.service.d`, copy the template to a new `override.conf` file with the correct values.
+* Create a symlink: `ln -s /etc/systemd/system/profile.env /etc/profile.env`, and edit `profile.env` for your needs.
+* If you're using Lambda Dynamic DNS, go complete that section below!
+* Reload systemd: `systemctl daemon-reload`.
+This must be run ANY TIME any of your `.service` or `.conf` files change.
+* Enable all the services and timers: `systemctl enable <name>.<service|timer>`

 # Troubleshooting